mdukle/assignment1/README.md

 ![Code output](screenshots/echo_output.png)

 ## Part 2: Python Decorator Implementation
-This part used a lru_cache decorator from a Python package called functools as well as a timer decorator.
-I also created a virtual environment for this assignment to practice installing packages in specific environments, instead of globally.
+This part used a lru_cache decorator from a Python package called functools, as well as a timer decorator.
+The timer decorator calculated the runtime and saved that value, as well as the Fibonacci number, to separate lists, which were later referenced to plot a graph.
+I also created a virtual environment for this assignment to practice installing packages in a specific environment, rather than globally.

 #### Code snippet: